• Skip to main content

 • Run a report from your electronic health record (EHR) system; or

 • Manually compile patient data.
-For example, download the Lead Screening in Children quality report or your Care-Based Incentives Measure Details report from the Provider Portal and compare to your EHR/paper records.
+For example, download the Lead Screening in Children Quality Report or your Care-Based Incentives Measure Details report from the Provider Portal and compare it to your EHR/paper records.

 Reasons to Check Lead Levels